(Updated Aug 19, 2026)

 - Fill the nurse tank halfway with clean water.
 Backflow prevention (for example, a valve or air gap) protects the water source.

 - Measure and add the pesticide, following the mixing order on the label and allowing time for each tank mix partner to dissolve and disperse.
-Tank mixing must be permitted on the label of each tank mix partner.
+In Canada, tank mixing must be permitted on the label of each tank mix partner.
 Mixing multiple products at high concentration greatly increases the possibility of physical and/or chemical antagonism.
 If compatibility is in question, contact the manufacturers for guidance and conduct a jar test well in advance of spraying.

 - Rinse jugs and measuring tools into the nurse tank.